jasonprogrammer/ham-radio-question-slides/README.md

 There is a JSON file in this repo (`dist/questions.json`) containing some of the question data.
 Feel free to use it to generate other slides!
 I created the parser pretty quickly, so no guarantees that everything is perfect.

+The [HamStudy.org](https://hamstudy.org/) support team has a much better (more detailed) set of JSON files with the questions.
+Feel free to email them for details.

 ## What is the purpose of each file in the repo?

 `build.sh` - Commands used to parse the input file (`questions_parse.txt`) and build the markdown (`hamslides.md`) slides.